golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/error-handling.md

 ```

 If you are performing operations that can throw an error, you should wrap them in a `try/catch` block,
-or you will trigger a retry of the task (see below).
+else you'll trigger a retry of the task (see below).

 ### Error propagation from run

-Exceptions thrown from within a task worker functions will be intercepted by task executor.
+Exceptions thrown from within a task worker function will be intercepted by the task executor.

 By default, a retry mechanism will relaunch the task on a different provider.
 This is done to ensure that the task is executed, even if the first provider fails.